AnP311/Waters2mzML/README.md

 Based on the raw data's "_extern" file, Waters2mzML deletes lockmass (reference mass) functions - if present - and converts the files to .mzML using ProteoWizard‘s MSConvert.
 Obtained .mzML files are annotated as .txt files, renumbering the scans.

 ## Prerequisites
 Our data was aquired with a Waters Synapt G2 Si, MassLynx V4.2.
+Waters2mzML V1.1.2 now also includes Waters Xevo G2 DDA .raw data.
 It is yet unclear if it will work for other Waters .raw data.
 Waters2mzML has so far only been tested on Windows 10, 64bit.

 ## How to use